Canon 6D Mark II vs Fujifilm X-T2

-The Canon EOS 6D Mark II and the Fujifilm X-T2 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and July 2016.
+The Canon EOS 6D Mark II and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in June 2017 and July 2016.
 The 6D Mark II is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Fujifilm X-T2

-The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Fujifilm X-T2.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon 6D Mark II and the Fujifilm X-T2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (23 percent) than the Canon 6D Mark II.
 Moreover, the X-T2 is markedly lighter (34 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.